Franklyc/Transcript-companion/README.md

 4. **Set Temperature:** Adjust the temperature value as needed.
 5. **Add Custom Text:** Enter any custom prefix or suffix text in the provided text boxes.
 6. **Process Transcript:** Click "Copy and Get Answer" to send the latest transcript to the selected LLM.
 The response will be displayed in the output text box.
+7. **Export Conversation:** Click the "Export Conversation" button to save both the prompt and response to a timestamped file in the history folder.

 ## Interface Preview